14 Best Affordable All-Inclusive Resorts for a Dreamy Vacation That Won’t Break the Bank

 There’s nothing quite like spas at all-inclusive resorts in Mexico, where sumptuous service and elaborate relaxation areas are par for the course.
 However, the Pevonia-affiliated spa at this resort raises the bar … by channeling the underground.
 Specifically, the caverns and cenotes of the Riviera Maya where it’s located.
 The entire spa, down to the hydrotherapy circuit, is designed to emulate that environment for a novel experience designed to transport without ever leaving the hotel grounds.

-The rest of the property—family friendly as it is—also takes on the nature theme, but in different ways.
+The rest of the property—family-friendly as it is—also takes on the nature theme, but in different ways.
 The ride over the bridge to the lobby traverses mangroves that you’ll get even better views of once inside, and the green, verdant grounds are punctuated with lots of soothing water features, including a lazy river and water slides.
 A free roll glider offers aerial water views, but of the sea, and like the lively evening market and entertainment, it’s fun for all ages.
 However, there are plenty of adults-only spaces, as well as areas reserved for kids and teens.

 Pros: